Instant Pot Louisiana Red Beans & Rice

-This southern classic Louisiana Red Beans and Rice recipe is mouthwatering good.
-Smoky sausage and a gang of peppers and onion give this dish amazing flavor.
+Instant Pot Louisiana Red Beans and Rice —smoky sausage with peppers and onion gives this dish amazing flavor.

 Louisiana Red Beans and Rice is a timeless southern recipe enjoyed by countless people throughout the country.
 I make this version with canned beans because I am 100% team easy.
 Whether or not dry or canned beans make the best version has been debated but If you would prefer, you can make your beans from scratch.